todak2000/chimoney/README.md

 # Chimoney

-    "A streamlined app that allows users to securely create and manage their accounts, send and receive payments, and view their transaction history, all integrated with Chimoney’s API and deployed live for easy access",
+A streamlined app that allows users to securely create and manage their accounts, send and receive payments, and view their transaction history, all integrated with Chimoney’s API and deployed live for easy access.

 ![Image chimoney](public/chimoney.png)